nvx0/w11-tutorial/README.md

 19. Now the setup will install drivers and other stuff

-20. Then you will have the OOBE screen, setup your pc however you wan't
+20. Then you will have the OOBE screen, setup your pc however you want

 21. Then you must wait till Windows create your profile.